Interacting with Amazon Simple Storage Service with components and automations - AWS App Studio

 1. In the Connector dropdown, select the Amazon S3 connector that was created in the prerequisites.

-3. In the File name text box, enter {{ui.s3Upload1.files[0]?.nameWithExtension}}.
+3. For File name, enter {{ui.s3Upload1.files[0]?.nameWithExtension}}.

-5. In Triggers section, add actions that run after successful or unsuccessful uploads by performing the following steps:
+5. In the Triggers section, add actions that run after successful or unsuccessful uploads by performing the following steps:

 To add an action that runs after successful uploads: